bclynch/pomb-old/README.md

         - Route for trips should user/trip/name-of-trip
         - Juncture could be user/trip/name-of-trip/juncture/name-of-juncture
 - Footer needs a pick me up
+- Context dependent search (blog posts, trip info, users)
+- Better error handling
+- Make sure ready to take live https://github.com/thedaviddias/Front-End-Checklist

+*AFTER ONLINE*

+- Flesh out user profile - Would be nice to have stats for countries visited + % of world etc
 - DB security
-- Context dependent search (blog posts, trip info, users)
 - Google Analytics
 - Share buttons for posts / trips / junctures - in progress
 - Add to data model for views / likes
+- Admin panels
 - Favorites / 'add to pack' for posts, images, trips
 - Figure out what main page looks like (thinking a combo of liked/followed subs if you're logged in otherwise curated for non logged in.
 Sort of a newsfeed for better or worse)
     - uber eats, stripe, fresh desk
-- Flesh out user profile - Would be nice to have stats for countries visited + % of world etc
 - Figure out what main hub pages look like. --> trips hub, explore hub, etc
 - Think about sub trips ? i.e. a trek in the middle of a longer trip
-- Admin panels
 - Password Retrieval + mailing on new account
 - Map view of trips users have posted + some kind of way to explore various places
 - Open graph stuff http://ogp.me/